Company waste management: what needs to be put in place

 The model attestation to be completed is available (Annex I-A):

-Template for the certificate attesting to the disposal of your company's waste
+Template for attestation of the disposal of company waste

 To find where and to whom to dispose of company waste, SINOE Waste maintains waste directories of economic activities: